AlexdeMendoza/6mA_evolution/README.md

  This folder contains the original fasta files, alignments and IQ-TREE2 phylogeny for the MT-A70 family across eukaryotes.

 ## RepeatMaskerFiles
  This folder contains the RepeatModeler2 repeat libraries and RepeatMasker gff files generated for this study for several eukaryotes.

+## Gene_beds
+ This folder contains the methylated gene bed files used for all the species in the study.

 ## RNAseq_abundance_files
  This folder contains the Stringtie transcript abundance outputs for publicly available RNA-seq datasets re-analysed in this study.